metamn/meta-content/design.md

 Designing for the web requires understanding the web itself as a medium and material.
 With many different, continuously changing devices and browsers the task shifts from aesthetics to usability, making front-end code capability the proxy between art and reality.

 Web design needs tools and approach beyond print.
-In fact it needs both a designer and a developer.
+It is mobile first and goes device agnostic.
+It is both design & code.
+It is done well with a living styleguide.